alexandralangton/alexandralangton/README.md

 ![Header](/Header.png)

 ### Hi there!
-I'm Alexandra, a software developer and project manager.
+I'm Alexandra, a software engineer and project manager.

 Welcome to my GitHub!
 Thanks for stopping by&mdash;feel free to have a browse through my projects.